Nigella Lawson

 Nigella Lucy Lawson (born 6 January 1960) is an English food writer and television cook.

-She attended Godolphin and Latymer School, London.
-After graduating from the University of Oxford, where she was a member of Lady Margaret Hall, Lawson started work as a book reviewer and restaurant critic, later becoming the deputy literary editor of The Sunday Times in 1986.
-She then embarked upon a career as a freelance journalist, writing for a number of newspapers and magazines.
-In 1998 her first cookery book, How to Eat, was published and sold 300,000 copies, becoming a best-seller.
+After graduating from Oxford, Lawson worked as a book reviewer and restaurant critic, later becoming the deputy literary editor of The Sunday Times in 1986.
+She then wrote for a number of newspapers and magazines as a freelance journalist.
+In 1998, her first cookery book, How to Eat, was published and sold 300,000 copies, becoming a best-seller.
 Her second book, How to Be a Domestic Goddess, was published in 2000, winning the British Book Award for Author of the Year.

-In 1999 Lawson hosted her own cooking show series, Nigella Bites, on Channel 4, accompanied by another best-selling cookbook.
-Nigella Bites won Lawson a Guild of Food Writers Award; her 2005 ITV daytime chat show Nigella met with a negative critical reaction and was cancelled after attracting low ratings.
+In 1999, Lawson hosted her own cooking show series, Nigella Bites, on Channel 4, accompanied by another best-selling cookbook.
+Nigella Bites won Lawson a Guild of Food Writers Award.
+Her 2005 ITV daytime chat show Nigella met with a negative critical reaction and was cancelled after attracting low ratings.
 She hosted the Food Network's Nigella Feasts in the United States in 2006, followed by a three-part BBC Two series, Nigella's Christmas Kitchen, in the UK, which led to the commissioning of Nigella Express on BBC Two in 2007.
 Her own cookware range, Living Kitchen, has a value of £7 million, and she has sold more than 8 million cookery books worldwide to date.